 You can either enrol your child after they turn 2 or when you start receiving qualifying benefits.

-Parent/carers need to contact our Early Years team first so we can verify that your child is eligible.
-2-year-olds places are allocated centrally which is why we ask you to contact our Early Years team regardless of the setting of your choice (council nursery or funded provider).
+Parents/carers need to contact our Early Years team first so we can verify that your child is eligible.
+For 2-year-olds places are allocated centrally which is why we ask you to contact our Early Years team regardless of the setting of your choice (council nursery or funded provider).

 The team will advise what to include when you apply as it will differ depending on the support you receive.
 They will give you an application form to complete and return to them with:

 - evidence of the qualifying benefits that you receive